 The McHugh Bluff is an area of green space that is spaced out across a hill on the north side of the Bow River facing all of downtown.
 Within the McHugh Bluff are situated two notable and popular viewpoints: the Crescent Heights Lookout Point and the Mt Pleasant View Point.
 The park is highly frequented by active people, so prepare for crowds if you’re here for photos towards the end of the day.
 But despite this, the long stretch of the bluff allows for multiple areas to set up in peace.
 Both sunrise and sunset are great times to shoot here and this area is Calgary’s greatest vantage point for a full skyline view.

 Another great location for sunset shots over the city skyline is at Scotsman’s Hill.
 Here, you can capture the Stampede grounds and Saddledome and the towers in Victoria Park, while the sunset sky reflects against the docile Elbow River.
 This is probably one of my favourite places to set up and wait for the Canada Day fireworks to go off and enjoy a summer night breeze as you seize the moment the sun goes down.
 It’s often a much less busy location compared to Crescent Heights but just as beautiful.

 I hope your time out in Calgary will be well rewarded with gorgeous shots of the cityscape and inner-city nature!
-If you’re here as a visitor, be sure to check out my blog post on the Hyatt Regency Calgary for the perfect place to stay while you’re photographing Southern Alberta’s major metropolis.
+If you’re looking for a well-rounded guide to enjoying Calgary to its fullest during Stampede, be sure to check out my itinerary for the perfect Stampede weekend in Calgary!